-Portugal has designated a contact point for the EJN-civil (European Judicial Network in civil and commercial matters).
-The contact point is a judge appointed by the Supreme Council of the Judiciary (Conselho Superior da Magistratura) by means of a competition.
+Portugal has designated a contact point for the EJN (European Judicial Network in civil and commercial matters).
+The contact point is a judge appointed by the Supreme Council of the Judiciary (Conselho Superior da Magistratura) by means of a competitive selection procedure (concurso).

-The national network is made up of: central authorities in accordance with EU legal instruments, other international legal instruments to which Portugal is a party or national legal provisions in the area of judicial cooperation in civil and commercial matters; administrative authorities with responsibilities in the area of judicial cooperation in civil and commercial matters; and professional associations that represent legal professionals directly involved in the enforcement of international and EU instruments relating to judicial cooperation in civil and commercial matters.
+The following are part of the national network: central authorities as specified in EU legal instruments, other international legal instruments to which Portugal is a party or national legal provisions in the area of judicial cooperation in civil and commercial matters; administrative authorities with responsibilities in the area of judicial cooperation in civil and commercial matters; and professional associations that represent legal practitioners directly involved in the application of international and EU instruments relating to judicial cooperation in civil and commercial matters.

-The national network does not comprise liaison judges or experts.
+The national network does not have any liaison judges or experts among its members.

 National Members of the Network

-In addition to the contact point, the national structure of the network comprises twelve members:
+In addition to the contact point, the national network has twelve members:

 - Directorate-General for Justice Policy (Direcção-Geral da Política de Justiça)